-Key questions What is an organisation's vision?for this topic What are an organisation's missions?
+Key questions What is an organisation's vision?

+for this topic What are an organisation's missions?

-Now it is time to start the meat of the kibung .
-STEP 2 is CONDUCT WARD PLANNING MEETINGS .
-Igat foapela hap step long mekim: 2.1 EXPLAIN WHY THE MEETING IS NECESSARY AND WHAT WILL HAPPEN 2.2 CONFIRM THE WARD'S VISION AND MISSIONS 1 2.3 ANALYSE THE DEVELOPMENT SITUATION FOR EACH MISSION AND IDENTIFY PRIORITIES 2.4 EXPLAIN WHAT WILL HAPPEN NEXT Now it is time to do hap step 2.2.
+Now it is time to start the meat of the kibung.

+STEP 2 is CONDUCT WARD PLANNING MEETINGS.
+Igat foapela hap step long mekim:

+- 2.1 EXPLAIN WHY THE MEETING IS NECESSARY AND WHAT WILL HAPPEN - 2.2 CONFIRM THE WARD'S VISION AND MISSIONS - 2.3 ANALYSE THE DEVELOPMENT SITUATION FOR EACH MISSION AND IDENTIFY PRIORITIES - 2.4 EXPLAIN WHAT WILL HAPPEN NEXT

+Now it is time to do hap step 2.2.

 Before you can help everyone identify priorities for the ward's missions, everyone needs to understand (and agree) on what the ward's vision and missions are.

-1 General discussion (2 minutes) What are an organisation's vision and missions?
+What are an organisation's vision and missions?

 Vison na mison emi tok ogenaiseson.

 A vision is the organisation's dream.
 Emi bikpela antap driaman bilong grup.

 Missions are the key things your organisation wants to do to achieve the dream.
-Mison em ol bikpela samting grup laik mekim long kamapim vison .
-1 Think about a family.
-A vision for a family might be strongim sindaun bilong famili .
+Mison em ol bikpela samting grup laik mekim long kamapim vison.

+Think about a family.
+A vision for a family might be strongim sindaun bilong famili.
 Their missions are the key things they agree to do to achieve their vision.
+For example:

-For example: ✓ Our family has a better house ✓ Our children get a good education ✓ Our family uses money properly ✓ Our family makes decisions together ✓ Our family has more gaden kaikai Į, Vison emi bikpela antap driaman bilong grup.
-2 It is important that your word's vision is short and support and sources to understand that of It is important that your ward's vision is short and sweet and easy to understand.
-Lots of organisations make the mistake of having a vision that is long and full of expensive organisations make the mistake of having a vision that is long and full of expensive
+- ✓ Our family has a better house

+- ✓ Our children get a good education

+- ✓ Our family uses money properly

+- ✓ Our family makes decisions together

+- ✓ Our family has more gaden kaikai

+Vison emi bikpela antap driaman bilong grup.

+It is important that your ward's vision is short and sweet and easy to understand.
+Lots of organisations make the mistake of having a vision that is long and full of expensive